Department of Military Science

 Some cadets are eligible to participate in the Simultaneous Membership Program (SMP), which allows them to serve in the National Guard or Army Reserve concurrently with AROTC.
 The Department of Military Science should be consulted for additional information regarding this program.

 Army scholarships are available on a competitive basis to cadets enrolled in AROTC.
-These scholarships pay 100% of tuition and fees or room and board, plus a $600 allowance per semester for books and necessary supplies.
-All scholarship cadets also receive a $420 tax-free stipend per month.
-Eligible non-scholarship cadets who sign an AROTC contract may begin receiving the stipend as well.
+If awarded, the Cadet has two options for payment: 1) tuition and fees (the scholarship pays 100% of both), or 2) room and board ($6,000).
+Additionally, each scholarship cadet receives a $600 allowance per semester for books and necessary supplies.
+All scholarship Cadets also receive the $420 tax-free stipend per month.

 Opportunities to attend Airborne, Air Assault, and other service schools are available to eligible cadets on a competitive basis.

-All AROTC cadets are required to attend a weekly 120-minute leadership laboratory.
-This gives them an opportunity to practice basic military skills and the art of leadership.
+All AROTC cadets are required to attend a weekly 120-minute leadership laboratory, which gives them an opportunity to practice basic military skills and the art of leadership.
+Additionally, all contracted Cadets (and Cadets preparing to contract) are required to attend physical training Tuesday-Thursday mornings to help them become faster/stronger and develop the Warrior Ethos.

 Courses in Military Science (MS)